anantkumarlnu/mernstack-job-portal/README.md

 - **Global Styling**:
   The theme is applied globally using Material UI’s `ThemeProvider` and `CssBaseline`, ensuring a cohesive design language across all pages.

+---

+## **Backend Changes**

+### **User Creation API**
+- **Inclusion of User Type**
+  The `/user/create` API now requires a `type` field that must be either `employee` or `admin`.
+This ensures that every user has a designated role within the application.
+Validation has been added to confirm that the `type` value matches one of these two options.

+---

+### **Job Management APIs**
+- **Routes and Controllers**:
+  Two new job-related routes have been introduced to handle job creation and retrieval:
+  - **`POST /jobs/create`**: Allows admins to create new job postings.
+  - **`GET /jobs/get`**: Lets employees retrieve a list of all available jobs.

+- **Jobs Collection**:
+  A new `jobs` collection has been added to the existing `userdb` database.
+This collection stores all job postings, including details like `companyName`, `jobTitle`, `description`, `salary`, and `location`.

+- **Schema and Validation**:
+  The `Job` schema ensures that every job posting adheres to a defined structure:
+  - **Required Fields**:
+    - `companyName`: Must be a string and cannot be empty.
+    - `jobTitle`: A non-empty string to identify the role.
+    - `description`: A detailed string outlining the job.
+    - `salary`: A number representing the salary offered.
+    - `location`: A string, validated to ensure it matches general address conventions.
+  - The schema catches missing or invalid fields during job creation.

+- **The Create Job API**:
+  The `/jobs/create` API not only validates the input but also ensures that only admins can access this route.
+The payload is checked in the component and also against the schema to confirm all required fields are present.

+- **The Get Jobs API**:
+  The `/jobs/get` API fetches all available jobs from the `jobs` collection.
+The data is cleanly structured and ready to be consumed by the frontend.

+---

+### **Get All Users API**
+- **Removal of Password From the Response**:
+  The `/user/getAll` API was tweaked to ensure passwords are excluded from the response.
+By adding `{ password: 0 }` in the MongoDB query projection, the API now returns all user details except for their passwords.